-More generally, we study the endomorphism algebras $\End_{\X}(V)$ of tilting bundles $V$ on $\X$ including $V = T^{\ca}$ given above.
+More generally, we study the endomorphism algebras $\End_{\X}(V)$ of arbitrary tilting bundles $V$ on $\X$.
 For any such $V$ there is a strong relationship between the GL projective space $\X$ and the endomorphism algebra $\End_{\X}(V)$.
-For example, we will show the following result, which uses the notions of $d$-Fano and $d$-anti-Fano algebras (see Definition \ref{define Fano algebra}) that were recently introduce by the third author \cite{M,MM} in non-commutative algebraic geometry.
+For example, we will show the following result, where the notions of $d$-Fano and $d$-anti-Fano algebras (see Definition~\ref{define Fano algebra}) were recently introduced by the third author \cite{M,MM} in non-commutative algebraic geometry.

-\begin{theorem}(Theorem \ref{trichotomy}) Let $V$ be a tilting bundle on $\X$.
+\begin{theorem}[Theorem~\ref{trichotomy}] Let $V$ be a tilting bundle on a GL projective space $\X$.
 Then $\X$ is Fano (respectively, anti-Fano) if and only if $\End_{\X}(V)$ is a $d$-Fano (respectively, $d$-anti-Fano) algebra. \end{theorem}

-We study vector bundles on GL projective spaces. we say that a GL projective space $\X$ is \emph{vector bundle finite} (=\emph{VB finite}) if there are only finitely many isomorphism classes of indecomposable objects in $\vect\X$ up to degree shift.

-\begin{theorem}(Theorem \ref{VB finite}) A GL projective space $\X$ is VB finite if and only if $d=1$ and $\X$ is Fano (or equivalently, domestic). \end{theorem}

-Similarly to $d$-CM finiteness of GL complete intersections, we say that a GL projective space $\X$ is \emph{$d$-vector bundle finite} (=\emph{$d$-VB finite}) if there exists a $d$-cluster tilting subcategory $\CC$ of $\vect\X$ (see Section \ref{section: preliminaries 2} for details) such that there are only finitely many isomorphism classes of indecomposable objects in $\CC$ up to degree shift.
-We will study the following problem as in the case of $(R,\L)$: